pixelgrade/automated-tests/README.md

 - in bootstrap.php, on line 7 replace the $plugin_file variable with your plugin's main .php file's name.

-3 Install phpunit.
+3.Install phpunit.

 If you're using a remote installation (i.e. a virtual machine like Pressmatic + Docker) - this should be done on the virtual server.
 A quick guide on how to install phpunit on ubuntu can be found [here](https://github.com/sebastianbergmann/phpunit#installation).

-4 Run the testsuite
+4.Run the testsuite

 - from your /tests directory run the tests with `phpunit`.